 Questions are being asked whether the EU will want to see Goran Hadzic in custody too or will quietly agree that Mladić will sufficiently symbolise the long-demanded co-operation of Belgrade with the International Criminal Tribunal (ICTY) for the former Yugoslavia.
 One signal on this issue could emerge when ICTY chief prosecutor Serge Brammertz tables his latest report on the co-operation question.

-Other issues At a May 26 joint news conference with Serbian president Boris Tadić in Belgrade, EU foreign policy chief Catherine Ashton praised the arrest of Mladić, but also added in her opening remarks a reference to Serbia’s dialogue with Kosovo.
+At a May 26 joint news conference with Serbian president Boris Tadić in Belgrade, EU foreign policy chief Catherine Ashton praised the arrest of Mladić, but also added in her opening remarks a reference to Serbia’s dialogue with Kosovo.

 The Kosovo issue is fraught with complexity.
 Serbia is adamant that it will never recognise Kosovo as independent, and the EU is – in theory at least – "status neutral" about the country, given that five out of 27 members of the bloc have declined to recognise Kosovo.
 For all that, with legal provisos, the EU sees Kosovo as a potential candidate country.